pigshell/pigshell/src/doc/pigshell.md

 ### Variables ###

-_Pigshell_ variables are lists of objects.
-Most commonly, they are lists of strings.
+_Pigshell_ variables are lists of Javascript values.
 Variables may be assigned values in the usual manner:

 `msg="How's it going?"`
+`i=1`
-`dirs=(/facebook /twitter /gdrive)`
+`dirs=(/facebook /gdrive)`

+All quoted and bare values are considered as strings, therefore all the above variables have been assigned strings.
+[Command substitution](#comsubs) may be used to assign values of other Javascript data types.
 Parentheses are used to enclose lists.
-The variable `dirs` is thus assigned a list of two strings. `msg` is a list containing one string.
+The variable `dirs` is thus assigned a list of two strings.
+`msg` is a list containing one string.

 Lists are expanded on reference.
 `echo $dirs`
 would yield
-`/facebook /twitter /gdrive`
+`/facebook /gdrive`
 The `echo` command is invoked with two arguments.

 To add to a list,
 `dirs=($dirs /picasa)`
 `echo $dirs`
 would give
-`/facebook /twitter /gdrive /picasa`
+`/facebook /gdrive /picasa`

 Variables may be subscripted by a list of numbers (or a list of expressions yielding numbers) to retrieve part of the list.
 List indexing starts at zero.